 - Develop opinions and points of view through class discussions.

-- Celebrate achievements through termly governor awards and weekly celebration assemblies.
+- Celebrate achievements through half termly Governor Awards and weekly Celebration Assemblies.

-- Encourage children to reflect on their own behaviour and develop coping strategies to combat their ‘hidden chimp’.
+- Encourage children to reflect on their own behaviour and develop coping strategies.

 - Explore what is happening in the world through weekly ‘news assemblies’.